Structural equation modeling: History

 Traces of the historical convergence of the factor analytic and path analytic traditions persist as the distinction between the measurement and structural portions of models; and as continuing disagreements over model testing, and whether measurement should precede or accompany structural estimates.
 Viewing factor analysis as a data-reduction technique deemphasizes testing, which contrasts with path analytic appreciation for testing postulated causal connections – where the test result might signal model misspecification.
 The friction between factor analytic and path analytic traditions continue to surface in the literature.

-Wright's path analysis influenced Hermann Wold, Wold's student Karl Jöreskog, and Jöreskog's student Claes Fornell, but SEM never gained a large following among U.S. econometricians, possibly due to fundamental differences in modeling objectives and typical data structures.
+Wright's path analysis influenced Herman Wold, Wold's student Karl Jöreskog, and Jöreskog's student Claes Fornell, but SEM never gained a large following among U.S. econometricians, possibly due to fundamental differences in modeling objectives and typical data structures.
 The prolonged separation of SEM's economic branch led to procedural and terminological differences, though deep mathematical and statistical connections remain.
 Disciplinary differences in approaches can be seen in SEMNET discussions of endogeneity, and in discussions on causality via directed acyclic graphs (DAGs).
 Discussions comparing and contrasting various SEM approaches are available highlighting disciplinary differences in data structures and the concerns motivating economic models.

 Judea Pearl extended SEM from linear to nonparametric models, and proposed causal and counterfactual interpretations of the equations.
 Nonparametric SEMs permit estimating total, direct and indirect effects without making any commitment to linearity of effects or assumptions about the distributions of the error terms.

 SEM analyses are popular in the social sciences because these analytic techniques help us break down complex concepts and understand causal processes, but the complexity of the models can introduce substantial variability in the results depending on the presence or absence of conventional control variables, the sample size, and the variables of interest.
 The use of experimental designs may address some of these doubts.